Updated January 2018

 II.
 The Standards

-It is extremely important that our standards of review be applied across the circuits as evenly as possible.
+It is extremely important that consistent and balanced standards of review be applied across the circuits as evenly as possible.
 We want to avoid an applicant in Montana receiving far more scrutiny and being denied admission than that given an applicant in Vermont who is known personally to all committee members and recommended as a Fellow with no formal diligence performed.
 The following represents the express intent of the Board of Governors in that regard.

 A. Basic Characteristics